holysoles/bot-wrangler-traefik-plugin/README.md

     type: configMap
 ```

-2. Create configMap for robots.txt template
+2. (Optional) Create configMap for robots.txt template

-We'll need to create the configMap being referenced (ensure its in the same namespace!):
+If you want to use a custom `robots.txt` file template for the plugin to render, we'll need to create the configMap being referenced (ensure its in the same namespace!):

 ```yaml
 ---